 Within this folder open this file:

 IMGAddress=192.168.2.25 IMGPort = 8800

 Change the “IMGAddress” to the iMC address of your server.
 You do not have to change the “IMGPort” value.
 This is the default.
 On windows, both commands are in the same line.
 Keep it that way.
 I only changed it to make it more readable.

 Make sure, that the port is not blocked by any firewall.

 In the root folder, is the “installtion.bat” file.
 To install the service, run this file.
 It takes a moment to install everything.

 Now, get into the “Services” list of the Windows Server and search for iMC.
 Get into the properties of the “iMC DHCP Plug” service and check if the “Startup type” is “Automatically”.
 Check also in the “Log On” tab, that the “Local System account” is selected.

 iMC DHCP Agent: DHCP Server in the iMC GUI

 If everything is working, you see the DHCP server in the iMC GUI as well.
 Login to iMC and go to “Resource–>Terminal Access–>DHCP Configuration”:

 The DHCP server is in the “DHCP Server List”.
 You can click the IP of the server to get more information.
-Those includes the different subnets, allocated IP’s and reserved IP’s.
+Those include the different subnets, allocated IP’s and reserved IP’s.
 The main benefit of this, if you use the “History Access Log” in combination with the “Real-Time-Location” feature, you get the hostname from DHCP instead of only the IP and MAC address.
 This could save you important time during troubleshooting.